 In my last blog post I shared with you the qualities associated with the Relationship Gua: the colors, elements, textures, everything you can use to intentionally build support into that area of your life.
 Check it out for a refresher.

-Earth tones are the colors that are inherently supportive in this area, as well as fiery tones: browns, deep orange and yellow, peach, reds.
+Earth tones are the colors that are inherently supportive in this area, as well as fiery tones: any shade of brown from a handsome light camel to chocolate, deep orange and yellow, peach, reds.

 You can see that my kitchen--the fantastic time capsule from the 60’s that it is--is awash in the perfect color for this area: peach.
 We actually call the color of the formica countertops ‘salmon,’ and though they are not my favorite part of our home, they are perfect for the Feng Shui!
 It makes me think back to the home when we bought it, and how nearly every color present in the home was some form of Rose. :) The natural wood color of the cupboards brings in more earth energy.